Not sure where to begin? Connect with a peer!

 Kimberly Vazquez

-I understand the challenges of raising a child with ADHD, and is ready to lend a listening ear.
+I understand the challenges of raising a child with ADHD, and am ready to lend a listening ear.

 Email Kimberly